Owen-Chu/Medicine/README.md

 # Medicine
-Notes from UEA medicine lectures
+Notes from UEA medicine (A100) lectures, these are not taken during the lectures and are lifted from handwritten notes.

 Notes and themes from weekly PBL sessions